top of page

 Painted Dancing Pottery Figurine of Northern Wei — Luoyang Museum (Photo by Dongmaiying)

-Feng’s Retired Life and Conflicting With the Emperor
+Feng's Retirement and Conflict with the Emperor

 Even though she was a grandmother, an empress dowager, Feng was only 25 years old when she retired.